 Comparing the Google Pixel to the POCO X Series means crossing market segments: one is a premium buy, the other a value-focused option.
 The question is less about which is "better" and more about whether the flagship experience is worth the extra spend for your actual use case.

-Current deals favor the POCO X Series, which is in an active discount window.
-If price is a major factor, now is a particularly good time to pull the trigger on it.
+Current deals favor the Google Pixel, which is in an active discount window.
+If price is a major factor, now is a particularly good time to consider it.

 The Poco X Series is for the savvy user who prioritizes performance and display quality above all else.
 It's the ideal choice for mobile gamers, content streamers, and anyone who wants a phone that feels incredibly fast and responsive without paying a flagship price.
 If you want the most power-per-dollar and can accept a camera that's good but not class-leading, this is the series for you.